pcbender/DynamicStatic/README.md

 The deploy safety script (`scripts/safe-rsync.sh`) requires that `.htaccess` exists in `dist/` (when present in `public/`) to avoid pushing a build missing critical cache headers.

+#### Service Worker & Manifest

+The build process now generates a service worker (`sw.js`) and a manifest (`data/manifest.json`) in `dist/` for offline and cache-aware data access.
+These files are registered automatically in top-level templates and use cache-control headers for optimal performance and reliability.

 ### PHP Backend
 Deploy the `Weaver/` directory to any PHP hosting service with:
 - PHP 8.0+ support
 - Composer for dependency management
 - HTTPS enabled (required for OAuth)

+#### Laravel Cache Table

+The backend now includes a migration for cache and cache_locks tables (`apps/weaver-laravel/database/migrations/2025_08_17_211405_create_cache_table.php`).
+Run `php artisan migrate` after pulling updates to ensure the database schema is current.

 ## Development Notes